 - Your Paperspace account is also debited a prorated amount of the monthly subscription fee for however many days remain in the month.

 - On the first of the following month, those two debits will apply, and you will also be charged the monthly subscription flat fee for the month ahead.

 If you upgraded from hourly to monthly in February, your March 1 invoice will be reflective of your hours used in February until the switch, the monthly subscription charge for the rest of February, and then your flat monthly subscription fee for access in the month of March.

 Upgrading from Monthly to Hourly

-On your upcoming invoice, you'll be charged for the monthly storage fee, any hours used after the upgrade, and credit from the above-mentioned prorated monthly fee, which applies toward your invoice total.
+On your next invoice, you'll be charged the monthly storage fee and any hours used after the upgrade (at the hourly rate for your VM's GPU type).

 Upgrading your Storage subscription can be performed in the Console.
 Your Paperspace account is debited a prorated amount for the remainder of the month for the increase in price between storage rates.
 Storage cannot be downgraded.

 This upgrade will be reflected on the next monthly invoice.

 Air, Standard, Advanced and Pro machines, as well as C-class machines, can be upgraded among themselves.